bea-alex/text-mining-course/README.md

 # Text Mining course
 This is a carpentries style text mining course which is under development.
-It is targetted at humanities and social science students and researchers who have no expertise in text mining.
+It is targeted at humanities and social science students and researchers who have no expertise in text mining.

 The course is scheduled to run over two days and we are currently doing trial runs with students at the University of Edinburgh to collect feedback to make changes or add more explanations where needed.